denten-books/plain-text/1-device.md

 statue" or "measured like a picture---it would be a support in a world of shadows" [@lubbock_craft_1921, 273-4].

-I want to end the section here, with the momentary failure of materialist poetics, to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
+I want to end the section here, with a momentary failure of materialist poetics, to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
 My aim in this disruption is to disconnect